Danil-Kutnyy/perceptron_advanced/README.md

-# Exploring Complex Neural Network Architectures: DeepLinear and SubNetwork Models for MNIST Classification
+# Exploring more complex alternative perceptron architectures: DeepLinear layer based Models for MNIST Classification

 ## Abstract

 This work explores the implementation and performance of complex neural network architectures designed to process individual input features with greater computational depth, diverging from the traditional \(x_i \cdot w_i\) computations.
-The proposed **DeepLinear** and **SubNetwork** models replace simple linear processing with multi-layer sub-networks for weights and biases.
+The proposed **DeepLinear** layered model replace simple linear processing with multi-layer sub-networks for weights and biases.
 Despite promising theoretical underpinnings, the experimental results demonstrate limited performance gains on MNIST digit classification, achieving 95.99% accuracy compared to 97.56% by a baseline fully connected network.
 The findings suggest that while introducing architectural complexity has potential, achieving superior performance requires further refinement.

 ## Introduction